winnermicro/wm_iot_sdk/docs/en/component_guides/driver/drv_spim.rst

 Function List
 -----------------

-1. :ref:`Initialization <spi_init>` — Initialize the SPI driver.
+1. :ref:`Initialization <spim_init>` — Initialize the SPI driver.
-2. :ref:`Synchronous Data Transfer <spi_trans_sync>` — Ends transmission upon completion or timeout of data transfer.
+2. :ref:`Synchronous Data Transfer <spim_trans_sync>` — Ends transmission upon completion or timeout of data transfer.
-3. :ref:`Asynchronous Data Transfer <spi_trans_async>` — Ends transmission after data transfer is complete and enters a callback function.
+3. :ref:`Asynchronous Data Transfer <spim_trans_async>` — Ends transmission after data transfer is complete and enters a callback function.
 4. :ref:`Send Command and Get Result <TX_CMD>`—— Sends instructions to the peer user and retrieves the execution result.
-5. :ref:`Endianness <big_endian>`—— When hardware sends data in word units, it determines whether to send the contents of the high address or low address of the word first.
+5. :ref:`Endianness <spim_big_endian>`—— When hardware sends data in word units, it determines whether to send the contents of the high address or low address of the word first.

 Function Overview